DA0-DA0/docs/docs/intro.md

 ## Running your own chain (advanced)

 :::danger TODO
-Create a page on how to start a sovreign DAO chain.
+Create a page on how to start a sovereign DAO chain.
 :::

 To start a DAO on its own blockchain, see (TKTK).

 ## Contributing

-If you find something wrong with this documentation, please [https://github.com/DA0-DA0/docs](open an issue)!
+If you find something wrong with this documentation, please [open an issue](https://github.com/DA0-DA0/docs)!

 ## Learn more